A1 Tours

 Tour 3

-Leaving from St Ives and driving through Newquay and the stunning watergate bay, a 2 mile beach set in a valley between Newquay and Padstow and home to Jamie Olivers Fifteen Cornwall, we will arrive in Padstow.
+Leaving from St Ives and driving through Newquay and the stunning watergate bay, a 2 mile beach set in a valley between Newquay and Padstow and popular with surfers from all over the world, we will arrive in Padstow.

 Padstow is a charming working fishing port surrounded by glorious sandy beaches, at the head of the Camel River and there is plenty to do, The town is largely unspoilt, with a beautiful harbour.
 There are good shopping facilities, a cinema, cafes and restaurants, including the famous “SEAFOOD RESTAURANT” run by RICK STEIN and many old and friendly public houses, most of them serving pub food and ‘real ale’.